How to Combine Two Beehives with Newspaper

 The second hive is our weaker colony – let’s prepare it for the merge.
 It also has a 10 frame deep box-but only a few frames of bees.
 In addition to no queen, their population is very low.

-The stronger colony will likely kill the other queen so why let them go through that process.
+The stronger colony of bees will likely kill the other queen so why let them go through that process.
 It can result in more worker deaths than necessary.

 If you have an aggressive colony (being without a queen will do that), don’t bother to search through the frames – the bees will just have to work things out.